Gokulnaath03/vlsi-exp-6/README.md

 # EXP 6:

-# SIMULATE AND SYNTHESIS INVERTER USING CADENCE
+# SCHEMATIC AND SIMULATION OF CMOS INVERTOR USING CADENCE VIRTUOSO.

 ## AIM:
-To Schematic and Simulate Inverter using CADENCE virtuoso.
+To Schematic and Simulate Invertor  using CADENCE virtuoso.

 ## APPARATUS REQUIRED: